 Popular products for blueberry facials

 Blueberry facial products are readily available on the marketplace, serving as dog shampoos, conditioners, and general dog washes.
-All of them should include ingredients coconut oil and blueberries (or blueberry extract), while some have added components like jojoba, aloe vera, and avocado.
-Just always remember to double-check the ingredients of whatever products you’re buying, making sure they’re safe for your dog’s face and skin.
+All of them should include the ingredients coconut oil and blueberries (or blueberry extract), but some have added components like jojoba, aloe vera, and avocado.
+Always remember to double-check the ingredients of whatever products you’re buying to make sure they’re safe for your dog’s face and skin.

 Here are some of our favorite products:

 One option is the Lillian Ruff Berry Blue Brightening Face and Body Wash for Dogs and Cats, available on Chewy.
 TropiClean offers a blueberry facial product specifically geared towards removing tear stains, as well as a coconut-based facial cleanser packed with natural ingredients.